Supreme-coder929/Discord-Logger/README.md

 # Discord IP Info Logger

 This is a web based IP info logger which integrates with discord webhooks.
+You can run it locally or publicly.
+It will work both ways.

 ## Features